jitsi/jitsi-videobridge/doc/rtcp-termination.md

 We implemented that in the following way :

-- Abstracted away the RTCP report generation functionality from RTCPTransmitter.
-We introduced a new interface called RTCPReportBuilder whose implementations are plugged into the RTCPTransmitter (in FMJ).
-The default implementation is called DefaultRTCPReportBuilderImpl.
+- Abstracted away the RTCP report generation functionality from `RTCPTransmitter`.
+We introduced a new interface called `RTCPReportBuilder` whose implementations are plugged into the `RTCPTransmitter` (in FMJ).
+The default implementation is called `DefaultRTCPReportBuilderImpl`.
 It lives in FMJ and implements the current report generation behavior of FMJ.

-- libjitsi and/or other parts of the video bridge can override the default RTCP report generation behavior by parametrizing the RTP session manager (in FMJ) with an implementation of the RTCPReportBuilder interface.
+- libjitsi and/or other parts of the video bridge can override the default RTCP report generation behavior by parametrizing the RTP session manager (in FMJ) with an implementation of the `RTCPReportBuilder` interface.

-- Created an interface called RTCPPacketTransformer whose purpose is to inspect and/or modify and/or eliminate incoming RTCP packets.
-It can be thought of as a PacketTransformer for incoming RTCP packets.
+- Created an interface called `RTCPPacketTransformer` whose purpose is to inspect and/or modify and/or eliminate incoming RTCP packets.
+It can be thought of as a `PacketTransformer` for incoming RTCP packets.

-- Created an interface called RTCPTerminationStrategy containing two methods 1. getRTCPReportBuilder() and 2. getRTCPPacketTransformer().
+- Created an interface called `RTCPTerminationStrategy` containing two methods 1. `getRTCPReportBuilder()` and 2. `getRTCPPacketTransformer()`.

-  RTCPTerminationStrategy implementations are the "chefs d'orchestre" of RTCP termination.
-They are meant to 1. optionally generate arbitrary RTCP packets, and 2. inspect and/or modify and/or eliminate incoming RTCP packets, through the RTCPReportBuilder and the RTCPPacketTransformer instances returned by their respective methods.
+  `RTCPTerminationStrategy` implementations are the "chefs d'orchestre" of RTCP termination.
+They are meant to 1. optionally generate arbitrary RTCP packets, and 2. inspect and/or modify and/or eliminate incoming RTCP packets, through the `RTCPReportBuilder` and the `RTCPPacketTransformer` instances returned by their respective methods.

 - Created an RTCP packet parser/assembler with support for the RTCP